almenscorner/Munki-Manifest-Generator/README.md

 - CONTAINER_NAME - Name of your Azure Storage Container
 - AZURE_STORAGE_CONNECTION_STRING - Connection string to your Azure Storage account

+If using interactive authentication, the CLIENT_SECRET is not required.

+If using certificate authentication, additional environment variables are required,
+- THUMBPRINT - Thumbprint of the certificate on your app registration
+- KEY_FILE - Path to the private key of the certificate on your app registation

 ## Azure AD app registration permissions
 - DeviceManagementManagedDevices.Read.All
 - Directory.Read.All